JanssenProject/jans/docs/admin/lock/lock_auth_server_config.md

 Full list of properties defined in jans-config-api-swagger.yaml.

 Second configuration is needed for Jans Auth.
-In current version Jans Auth calls message API after access_token persistence/removal from/to DB from `GarntService`.
+In current version Jans Auth calls message API after access_token persistence/removal from/to DB from `GrantService`.
 Jans Messages API library provides generic API to hide actual PubSub messages publishing/receiving implementation.

 This is default configuration after server install: